rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 - We need to maintain AltSwiftUI on top of our regular tasks, which demands more effort from our part.
 - Our developers need to learn the combined features of SwiftUI and AltSwiftUI.

-It’s hard to tell what will happen in the future some years from now.
-By working with the same design philosophy that accompanies the emerging SwiftUI framework, and also an extremely similar code structure, we improve our chances for any future transition to be less costly and smoother.
+It’s hard to tell what will happen in some years from now.
+By working with the same design philosophy that accompanies the emerging SwiftUI framework and also an extremely similar code structure, we improve our chances for any future transition to be less costly and smoother.

 ## AltSwiftUI’s future